The AP English Comp terms you do and don’t need to know, condensed

 I realized after posting yesterday that I had buried the most practical information in the middle of what became a much longer-than-intended meditation/diatribe, so I’m re-posting the key information here in condensed form.

-To sum up: since 2014, the AP English Language and Composition exam has not included questions directly testing knowledge of rhetorical figures.
-So you know those questions that ask you to identify whether a particular set of lines includes a metaphor, an oxymoron, antithesis, etc.?
-They’re gone. (more…)
+To sum up: since 2014, the AP English Language and Composition exam has NOT included questions directly testing knowledge of high-level rhetorical figures.
+So you know those questions that directly ask you to identify whether a particular set of lines includes, for example, oxymoron, antithesis, or syncope?
+They’re gone.
+(You may, however, see questions testing less technical terms, e.g., abstract language.)